article

 Although a compliance audit can be onerous, it will also provide the enterprise with valuable insights.
 These help the organization adhere to rules and regulations, thereby avoiding fines and other penalties.

 A compliance audit also helps identify gaps that could result in security breaches or other material issues.
-In addition, the results of a compliance audit provide guidance on remediation.
+In addition, the results of a compliance audit guide remediation.
 Taking a positive view toward a compliance audit can enable a smoother process and improve overall results.